mattermost/docs/source/install/mattermost-omnibus.rst

 Mattermost Omnibus is a Debian package that packages the individual components of a Mattermost deployment into a single installation process.
 The package leverages the ``apt`` package manager to install and keep the components of the platform updated, using a custom CLI and ansible recipes to link those components together and configure them.

 Mattermost Omnibus currently supports Ubuntu's ``bionic`` and ``focal`` distributions.
 Support for RedHat/CentOS distributions will be available in future versions.
+The package bundles the E0 Mattermost platform version.

 Prerequisites
 -------------